 Effective monitoring is the first step towards ending forced labor in the Uzbek cotton sector.
-The end of July is the deadline for the Uzbek government to accept the ILO proposal of technical assistance monitoring during the 2012 cotton harvest.
-The Cotton Campaign calls on all governments to immediately communicate to the Uzbek government that diplomatic and economic relations depend on its accepting the ILO proposal, as a first step towards ending forced labor in the Uzbek cotton sector.
-Click here to learn about the status of Uzbekistan at the ILO.
+The end of July is the deadline for the Uzbek government to invite the ILO to monitor during the 2013 cotton harvest.
+The Cotton Campaign calls on all governments to immediately communicate to the Uzbek government that diplomatic and economic relations depend on its inviting the ILO, as a first step towards ending forced labor in the Uzbek cotton sector, under appropriate terms for an effective mission, including:

 COMPANIES: TAKE ACTION TO END SLAVERY IN SUPPLY CHAINS

 Businesses have a responsibility to conduct due diligence that ensures human rights are respected in their supply chains, even if they have not contributed directly to the rights violation.
 Since slavery-like practices are used in Uzbekistan’s cotton fields, businesses must avoid using Uzbek cotton in their supply chains until the use of forced labor in the Uzbekistan cotton sector is ended.
 Implementing the Cotton Campaign pledge helps companies avoid complicity in human rights violations.
 Businesses that actively implement the pledge will also be applying direct pressure on the government of Uzbekistan to end the use of state-sponsored forced labor of children and adults in the cotton sector.
 Company inaction risks complicity with slavery as well as damage to the company brand by being linked to fundamental human rights violations in their supply chains.